patzib/Master-s_Thesis/README.md

     Activate Virtual Environment;
     source venv/bin/activate  # On Windows, use `venv\Scripts\activate.bat`

-    Navigate to the MLME_chatbot folder
-    # Or wherever the requirements.txt is saved

     Install Dependencies:
     pip install -r requirements.txt

-    Set Up Folder Structure:
-    Create the necessary data directory in the project's root folder:

-    mkdir -p data/raw_documents

-    Place all your source documents (PDFs, TXTs) into the data/raw_documents folder.
+    Delete the placeholder in the data/raw_documents and place all your source documents (PDFs, TXTs) into that folder.

 ## 5. Usage

-Once the setup is complete, you can run the Streamlit application:
+Once the setup is complete, navigate to the "code" folder and run the Streamlit application:

+cd code
 streamlit run app.py

 The application will open in your web browser.
 The first time you run it, the system will perform the initial pre-processing and database indexing, which may take a few minutes depending on the number of documents.
 Subsequent startups will be much faster as the indexed data is persisted.